-This game is super simple to set up.
-You need 15 white cups, a soft ball and either a black permanent marker or some glue and googly eyes.
+- You need 15 white paper cups, a ping-pong ball and either a black permanent marker or some glue, and googly eyes.

-We recommend covering the table with a disposable tablecloth and maybe have some aprons on hand for the kids (or adults) that might get a little messy!
+- Cover a table with a disposable tablecloth and maybe have some aprons on hand - this might get a little messy!

-You can also add glitter, sparkles - anything that will make your pumpkin best in show!
+- You can also add glitter, buttons, sparkles - anything that will make your pumpkin best in show!

 Apple on a String

-Attach strings to the stalks of the apples and hang them off a washing line, or tie them to a broomstick and suspend above the players.
-If you can't find apples with stalks attached then you can use an alternative such as donuts – which are a good option for younger players (or those with a sweet tooth!).
+- Attach strings to the stalks of the apples and hang them off a washing line, or tie them to a broomstick and suspend above the players.

 Witch Hat Ring Toss

 Witch hats can be made easily out of black card (needs to be reasonably thick to stand up) and cellotape.
 To make the rings, cut the centre out of paper plates.